 The value of a patent to your business

 If your business can apply for a patent, it could stand to enjoy a number of benefits by doing so.
-Not only could you hurt your competitors, you could even get the British government to help you do it.
+Not only could you hurt your competitors, but you could also get the British government to help you do it.

-If your business already owns a patent, you can skip this section, as we’ll explain what qualifies for patent application.
-Scroll down however, as we’ll then explain why owning one or more can add value to your business.
+If your business already owns a patent, you can skip this section, as we’ll explain what qualifies for a patent application.
+Scroll down, however, as we’ll then explain why owning one or more can add value to your business.

 Can I patent my idea or invention?